mmurray16295/FaBCode/README_WINDOWS.txt

 TROUBLESHOOTING
 ===============

-Q: "Running scripts is disabled on this system"
-A: Right-click INSTALL.ps1 -> Properties -> Check "Unblock" -> Apply -> OK
-   Then try running again
+Q: "Python not found" error
+A: Install Python from https://www.python.org/downloads/ Make sure to check "Add Python to PATH" during installation!

-Q: Installation fails or hangs
+Q: Installation fails
-A: Check your internet connection and try again
+A: 1.
+Check your internet connection
+   2. Try running INSTALL.bat as Administrator (right-click -> Run as Administrator)
-   Make sure you have administrator privileges
+   3. Make sure you have Python 3.8 or higher

-Q: Python already installed but packages fail
-A: Open PowerShell as Administrator and run: python -m pip install -r requirements.txt

 Q: Application won't start
-A: Make sure INSTALL.ps1 completed successfully
+A: Make sure INSTALL.bat completed successfully
-   Check that Python is installed: python --version
+   Check that Python is installed: Open Command Prompt and type: python --version

+Q: "Module not found" errors
+A: Run INSTALL.bat again

 WHAT'S INCLUDED
 ===============